Free house price valuations

-No-one can tell you what's going to happen to house prices, though many will try.
+No one can tell you what's going to happen to house prices, though many will try.

 Find local asking prices

 Gone are the days when peering into estate agents' windows was the only way to see asking prices for local places.

 For a colour-coded look at average sold prices, check out property heat maps from Mouseprice.
 Just enter a postcode to see if your street's red-hot or chilly.

-You can view street by street, or zoom out to see whole towns' or counties' hues.
+You can view street-by-street, or zoom out to see whole towns' or counties' hues.
 For a similar service, try Zoopla.

 Get free house price alerts